pillfill/rxnorm-client/README.md

  `./gradlew clean build`

- This will cause the datamodel objects to be purged and regenerated in `src/gen/java`, also rerunning unit tests.
-It'll should build a jar file in the `build/libs` directory, making pulling it into in other projects possible.
-Note that many of the schemas are still being created and/or optimized and you should expect breaking changes for now.
-We'll create a stable branch and release once we get most of the basic service proxies created and also push a copy to the maven central repository.
+ This will cause the datamodel objects to be purged and regenerated in `src/gen/java`, also rerunning all unit tests.
+It should build a jar file in the `build/libs` directory, making integration with other projects easier.
+Note that many of the schemas are still being created and/or optimized and you should **expect frequent breaking changes for now**.
+We'll create a stable branch and release to maven central once we get most of the basic service proxies created and tested.

 #License